Days Inventory Outstanding (DIO/DSI) Calculator

-Days inventory outstanding (DIO) shows how long inventory sits before it is sold or used.
-Enter average inventory, COGS, and period length to calculate DIO and turnover.
+Days inventory outstanding (DIO), also called days sales of inventory (DSI), days in inventory, or average age of inventory, shows how long inventory sits before it is sold or used.
+Enter average inventory or beginning and ending inventory, COGS, and the period length to calculate DIO and turnover.

 Compute DIO and turnover in days.
 Private by design—everything runs locally in your browser.